menu

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In this neighborhood in Kissimmee, FL, residents most commonly identify their ethnicity or ancestry as Puerto Rican (36.5%).
+In the Audubon Reserve neighborhood in Kissimmee, FL, residents most commonly identify their ethnicity or ancestry as Puerto Rican (36.5%).
 There are also a number of people of South American ancestry (12.2%), and residents who report Mexican roots (6.6%), and some of the residents are also of Arab ancestry (6.2%), along with some German ancestry residents (4.3%), among others.
 In addition, 29.0% of the residents of this neighborhood were born in another country.

 Getting to Work